 To say then that the Bible only allows for 'divorce' when adultery is confirmed is a blatant and dangerous mishandling of Scripture.

 Unlike English, Biblical Greek is an exacting language.
-Words used are done with an intended purpose.
-Having five specific words depicting different aspects of our word for "love" is just one example.
-The phrase, "Making love." is a case in point.
+The words used are with intent.
+Greek uses five specific words depicting different aspects of our word for "love," for example.
+Phrases like "making love" or "love that dress" are a case in point.
 God-breathed scripture uses specific words with exacting intent.
-We, on the other hand, can be sloppy, vague, and/or biased in our interpretation and translation.
+On the other hand, we can be sloppy, vague, and/or biased in our interpretation and translation.

-Our understanding and interpretation of New Testament language and scriptures must concur or be in harmony with Old Testament Law.
-On this point, the translators seem to have been inaccurate in the handling of the Greek and Hebrew words related to separation and divorce.
-Yes, God's original intention for marriage did not include divorce, nor did He intend for Sin to damage relationships.
-However, He did permit it—and in Isaiah 50:1 and Jeremiah 3:8, admits to using the two-step process when He divorced Israel.
+Our understanding and interpretation of New Testament language and scriptures must be in harmony with Old Testament Law.
+On this point, the translators seem inaccurate in handling the Greek and Hebrew words related to 'separation' and 'divorce.'
+Yes, God's original intention for marriage did not include divorce, nor did He intend for sin to damage relationships.
+However, He did permit it—and in Isaiah 50:1 and Jeremiah 3:8, He admits to using the two-step process when He divorced Israel.

 Thus says the LORD, "Where is the certificate of divorce By which I have sent your mother away?"
 (Isaiah 50:1)